-Case F: Direct calls to a receptionist extension longer than 8 digits or to an outside phone number.
-First program a # character into Field 7 (dial ## to enter a # character into this field).
-Then, program the receptionist extension as follows: In

-PAGE 0, ROW 1, enter the first 8 digits of the extension or phone number.
-In PAGE 0, ROW 2, enter the remainder of the number.
-After this, CallExtend will direct calls to the receptionist to the complete number entered into ROWS 1 and 2 of PAGE 0.
-In this case, only one receptionist can be entered.
+Case G: Direct calls to a receptionist extension longer than 8 digits or to an outside phone number.
+This field affects both the Main Receptionists entered into PAGE 0 and the BDA Receptionists entered into PAGE \star .
+First, in ROW 0 of PAGE 0, program a # character into Field 7 (dial # # to enter a # character into this field).
+Then, program the receptionist extensions into PAGES 0 and \star as follows: In ROW 1, enter the first 8 digits of the extension or phone number.
+In ROW 2, enter the remainder of the number.
+After this, CallExtend will direct calls to this receptionist to the complete number entered into ROWS 1 and 2.
+In this case, only one receptionist can be entered into PAGE 0 and one receptionist into PAGE \star .

-NOTE: When using an outside phone number as the receptionist, you may need to modify Field 8.
+NOTE: When using an outside phone number as the receptionist, you may need to modify Field 8 of PAGE 0, ROW 0.
 If CallExtend dials an outside phone number and then immediately exits the call, some phone systems will not connect the caller to the outside phone line.
-If this is the case, program Field 8 to the number of seconds (2-9) CallExtend should stay on the line after dialing the receptionist's number, before it exits the call and connects the caller through.
+If this is the case, program Field 8 to the number of seconds (1-9) CallExtend should stay on the line after dialing the receptionist's number, before it exits the call and connects the caller through.
+This setting will affect BOTH the Main and BDA Receptionists but not the PAGE Receptionists.
+As an alternative to setting this field, you can add pauses to the end of the phone number you program (see Case I for this).

-Case G: Have calls answered by CallExtend's Port 1 be directed to a different receptionist than calls answered by Port 2.
-Program a 1 (one) into Field 7 and program the receptionist extensions as follows: In PAGE 0, ROW 1, enter the extension to serve as receptionist for CallExtend's Port 1, up to 8 digits.
+Case H: Have calls answered by CallExtend's Port 1 be directed to a different receptionist than calls answered by Port 2.
+This field affects both the Main Receptionists entered into PAGE 0 and the BDA Receptionists entered into PAGE \star .
+Program a 1 (one) into Field 7 of PAGE 0, ROW 0 and then program the receptionist extensions for both PAGES 0 and \star as follows: In ROW 1, enter the extension to serve as receptionist for CallExtend's Port 1, up to 8 digits.
 Enter any remaining digits in ROW 2; if none, leave ROW 2 blank.
-In PAGE 0, ROW 3, enter the receptionist extension for CallExtend's Port 2, up to 8 digits.
+In ROW 3, enter the receptionist extension for CallExtend's Port 2, up to 8 digits.
 Enter any remaining digits in ROW 4; if none, leave ROW 4 blank.

-Case H: Have CallExtend PAUSE while dialing.
-CallExtend can be programmed to pause between digits when dialing extensions or outside phone numbers.
+Case I: Have CallExtend PAUSE while dialing.
+CallExtend can be programmed to pause between or after digits when dialing extensions or outside phone numbers.
 Each "pause" is 2 seconds in length, and multiple pauses can be used.
-To program a pause into CallExtend, program the dialing string normally; at each spot you want CallExtend to pause while dialing, enter a pause character by dialing #★ on the ADMIN phone (a single # sign followed immediately by a single ★ without a significant delay).
-The pause counts as a single digit and uses one space in CallExtend's memory; when reviewing data, you will see a - (dash or hyphen) for each pause.
+To program a pause into CallExtend, program the dialing string normally; at each spot you want CallExtend to pause while dialing, enter a pause character by dialing $\# \star$ on the ADMIN phone (a single # sign followed immediately by a single \star without a significant delay).
+The pause counts as a single digit and uses one space in CallExtend's memory; when reviewing data, you will see a - (dash) for each pause.

-NOTE: CallExtend automatically pauses 2 seconds after dialing the first digit of an extension or phone number that begins with $\mathbf{8}$, $\mathbf{9}$, $\mathbf{0}$, \bigstar , or a # character.
-If a $\# \bigstar$ pause is added after the initial $\mathbf{8}$, $\mathbf{9}$, $\mathbf{0}$, \bigstar , or # character, CallExtend will pause a total of 4 seconds before dialing the next digit.
+NOTE: CallExtend automatically pauses 2 seconds after dialing the first digit of an extension or phone number that begins with 8, 9, 0, \star , or a # character.
+If a # \star pause is added after the initial 8, 9, 0, \star , or # character, CallExtend will pause a total of 4 seconds before dialing the next digit.